dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 - You must have a [dbt Cloud Enterprise account](https://www.getdbt.com/get-started/enterprise-contact-pricing) <Lifecycle status="enterprise"/>
 - You have access to a cloud data platform, permissions to load the sample data tables, and dbt Cloud permissions to create new projects.
 - Set your development and deployment [environments](/docs/dbt-cloud-environments) to use dbt [version](/docs/dbt-versions/core) 1.6 or later.
 You can also opt [Keep on latest version of](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) to always use the latest version of dbt.
-- Load the Jaffle Shop sample data (customers, orders, and payments tables) into your data platform.
-You can find the steps to do so for each platform, respectively, here:
+- This guide uses the Jaffle Shop sample data, including `customers`, `orders`, and `payments` tables.
+Follow the provided instructions to load this data into your respective data platform:
   - [Snowflake](https://docs.getdbt.com/guides/snowflake?step=3)
   - [Databricks](https://docs.getdbt.com/guides/databricks?step=3)
   - [Redshift](https://docs.getdbt.com/guides/redshift?step=3)